-DAF is a nonprofit that works to improve the quality of life for patients and their families through integrated clinical practice, education and research.
+Dysautonomia Advocacy Foundation is a 501 (C) (3) nonprofit working to improve the quality of life for patients and their families through integrated clinical practice, education and research.

-We aid in funding programs geared toward educating the medical community about the signs and symptoms of dysautonomia, so that the time from symptoms to diagnosis and treatment decreases from an average of 5 years.
+Team DAF aids in funding programs geared toward educating the medical community about the signs and symptoms of dysautonomias, so that the time from symptoms to diagnosis and treatment decreases from an average of 5 years.

-We also work with other foundations to help further educate patients about the early signs of autonomic dysfunction and help them to find credible resources to bring to their primary care physician.
+Team DAF also works with other foundations to help further educate patients about the early signs of autonomic dysfunction and supplies credible resources on autonomic disorders for patients to bring to their primary care physician.

 By furthering research, increasing education and empowering patients to be advocates for their health, Team DAF helps lessen the suffering of those whose lives have been forever impacted by dysautonomias and speed their way to more effective treatments.

 Even though dysautonomias affect millions of people, they are not widely understood by medical professionals.
 Symptoms of autonomic disorders/dysautonomias are as varied as those they affect, and there is no single diagnostic test that can be used to pinpoint the causes of symptoms.
 The most effective means of diagnosing a patient with this syndrome is taking a thorough patient history, which is difficult and often impossible in many medical environments due to time constraints and lack of training.